-- Carer Payment (either episodic or short term care of a child). - JobSeeker Payment, Special Benefit, Youth Allowance, Austudy, ABSTUDY Living Allowance, Parenting Payment (Partnered) and Farm Household Allowance. - Family Tax Benefit Part A by fortnightly instalments and whose family income is below the Family Tax Benefit Part A lower income free area. - · Mobility Allowance. - Carer Allowance, if caring for a child.
+- Carer Payment (either episodic or short term care of a child). - JobSeeker Payment, Special Benefit, Youth Allowance, Austudy, ABSTUDY Living Allowance, Parenting Payment (Partnered) and Farm Household Allowance. - · Family Tax Benefit Part A by fortnightly instalments and whose family income is below the Family Tax Benefit Part A lower income free area. - Mobility Allowance. - · Carer Allowance, if caring for a child.
 The card is issued in the child's name.
 Other carers of children with a disability who do not receive Carer Allowance may receive the card under less stringent disability-related eligibility criteria.

-- Claimant must be an Australian resident (page 56), an SCV holder (page 56), or the holder of a specified visa (page 56), depending on the primary payment, and in Australia. - Additional residence requirements may apply to the primary payment the cardholder receives. - The card is generally cancelled after 6 weeks of a temporary absence from Australia, or earlier if the cardholder is no longer receiving the payment linked to the card.
+- · Claimant must be an Australian resident (page 56), an SCV holder (page 56) residing in Australia, the holder of a specified temporary visa (page 57), or an eligible Pacific Australia Labour Mobility scheme worker or family member (page 57). - Additional residence requirements may apply to the primary payment the cardholder receives. - The card is generally cancelled after 6 weeks of a temporary absence from Australia, or earlier if the cardholder is no longer receiving the payment linked to the card.
 The card is cancelled immediately if the cardholder has permanently departed Australia.